CoCoNut-UvA/coconut/docs/source/dsl_syntax.rst

     };

-The meta compiler will generate a function for every node in the traversal and you need to provide a definition for the generated functions.
+The meta compiler will generate a function declaration for every node the traversal targets.
+You need to provide a definition for the generated functions.

 Traversal Data
 ==============
 Some traversals need to pass around data between functions inside the traversal.
 To make this convenient, CoCoNut provides the option to denote traversal data in a traversal.
-Traversal data body is similar to that of attributes, with the extension of user types.
+The traversal data body is similar to that of attributes, with the extension of user types.
 User types are signalled with the 'user' keyword and requires the file "user_types.h" to be on the include path of your compiler.
 CoCoNut automatically creates and destroys the structure of the traversal data.
 However, CoCoNut does not assume ownership of the members, therefore, you are required to malloc/free them yourself.

 Phase
 ================
-Phases are used to group actions together.
+Phases are used to group actions together and determine the flow of actions in your compiler.
 Phases contain an actions body, which contains a list of action statements.
 Action can be passes, traversals or other phases.
-Besides actions, phases can also define a gate function and a root.
+Besides actions, phases can also define a gate function.
 If the gate function is defined it will be called before the phase is started.
 If the gate function returns *false*, the phase is skipped.
-By specifying a root node the full AST will be divided into sub-trees, with the specified root node as the root of these trees.
-The actions in the phase will then be executed on the sub-trees.
-This is useful in optimisations where optimisations can be run on functions in isolation.
-To create these sub-trees it is required that these nodes define a child named *next*.
-If no child named *next* is present, the node can not be a sub-root.
-During actions that target a sub-tree, the *next* child is set to *NULL*.
-It is important to not set a value to the *next* child in these actions because the assigned value will be overwritten with the original value that was pointed to.

-The phase also accepts the info string and a unique id.

 .. code-block:: text